manuelinfosec/touch-for-windows/README.md

 Manually specify the date to use: `touch -d="8/25/2054 6:35:56 AM" my-file.txt`

-Using multiple flags together: `touch -amh -d="5/4/2020" my-file.txt`
+Using multiple flags together: `touch -am -d="5/4/2020" my-file.txt`

-Touching multiple files: `touch my-file{0...5}.txt`